hheng9/kickstarter-analysis/README.md

 ## Overview of Project

 ### The purpose of this analysis is to compare, review, or dissect multiple and various crowdfunding kickstarter projects.
-We analyze the kickstarter data from every angle by applying filters, formulas, pivot tables, charts, and calculations to display our findings.
+We analyzed the kickstarter data from every angle by applying filters, formulas, pivot tables, charts, and calculations to display our findings.

 ## Analysis and Challenges